sessions-matthew/am335x-doc/docs/gpio-registers.md

 ## GPIO Register Map

+The address of each register is calculated by adding the offset to the base address.

+Examples:
+- the address of GPIO2_OE is ALWAYS calculated as 0x481AC000 (GPIO2) + 0x134 (GPIO_OE) = 0x481AC134 (GPIO2_OE).
+- GPIO2_OE is ALWAYS calculated as GPIO2 + GPIO_OE

+Note that _OE in GPIO2_OE directly refers to GPIO_OE and is an exact match the table below for GPIO_OE.

 Each GPIO bank contains the following register set:

 | Offset | Register | Access | Reset | Description |